 I have some theories about the reasons for the obvious genetic homogeneity and diversity in Western Europe, and these include the effects of the Black Death.
 It decimated many populations in the western half of the continent, thus encouraging migrations into emptied areas, and eventually leading to more open, mobile societies.
 It's an interesting subject, and I might write much more on it in the future.
 Meantime, here's a PCA plot from the ChromoPainter chunk counts data.
 Note the large distances spanned by groups from Northern and Eastern Europe, and the tight bundle of samples from the west, mostly from the UK, Ireland, France and the Low Countries.
 Interestingly, and perhaps counter-intuitively, it's the closely related Finns who take up most of the space on the plot.

 The first component picked up by this PCA appears to be an Atlantic one.
 It peaks among the Cornish samples, but shows similar levels in all the British, Irish, French, Dutch and Belgians (post-Black Death mobility?).
 If we are to assume that I identified the component correctly, then it appears as if the East Finns, Vologda Russians, Erzya from the Middle Volga, and Lithuanians are the least “Atlantic” samples in this analysis.
 These groups, especially the East Finns, also happen to act like relative genetic isolates in many of my experiments (such as ADMIXTURE and MDS analyses).
-Thus, it seems they've been sheltered from significant gene flow from outside in recent times, including from the west, like German migrations to East Central Europe, and Scandinavian influence in Western and Southwestern Finland.
+Thus, it seems they've been sheltered from significant gene flow from outside in recent times, including from the west, like German emigration to East Central Europe and Scandinavian influence in Western and Southwestern Finland.